celestiaorg/celestia-zkevm-ibc-demo/provers/evm-prover/README.md

 To run the server you will need to clone the repo and install rust and cargo.
 To run the node you also need to set the following environment variables:

 - `CELESTIA_NODE_AUTH_TOKEN` - the auth token for the celestia node you are connecting to.
-- `EVM_RPC_URL` - the json rpc url of the evm chain you are generating the proofs for.
+- `RPC_URL` - the json rpc url of the evm chain you are generating the proofs for.
 - `SIMAPP_RPC_URL` - the grpc url of the simapp chain you are generating the proofs for.
 - `SP1_ELF_blevm` - the path to the ELF file for the Succinct RISC-V zkVM.
 - `CELESTIA_NAMESPACE` - the namespace of the rollup on celestia node you are connecting to.